tmoran3020/binding-qmotion/README.md

 # Qmotion Binding

-This binding controls Qmotion shades via a Qmotion [qsync](http://www.qmotionshades.com/products/25-controls/218-qsync) controller.
+This openHAB binding controls Qmotion shades via a Qmotion [qsync](http://www.qmotionshades.com/products/25-controls/218-qsync) controller.
 Different shade groups defined within the qsync controller can be individually controlled for up/down and partial positions in increments of 12.5%.

 Note: This binding relies upon shade groups already defined in the qsync application.
 You cannot create new shade groups with this binding.